DeveloperFromUkraine/some-repo/src/avatar-group/README.md

   2. In contextual managers settings: with a view all button and ellipsis overflow that is optionally displayed.

 ### Tooltip
-  - Each avatar has a configurable tooltip that renders either a standardized full name (if a person is provided), or custom text (if a tooltip value is provided).
+  - *DEPRECATED* Each avatar has a configurable tooltip that renders either a standardized full name (if a person is provided), or custom text (if a tooltip value is provided).
+  - Please do not use tooltips anymore - this is no longer part of the avatar group pattern.
+This will be deprecated soon.

 ### Navigation
   - Each avatar, and the counter, can be configured to contain a url link to be navigated to on click.